learn-co-curriculum/dsc-creating-functions/README.md

-Ok let's break down how to define, or declare, a function.
+Ok, let's break down how to define, or declare, a function.
 Executing a function is fairly simple, just type the function's name followed by parentheses.

 ```python